 This app gives photographers a chance to capture various photographs at various exposure compensation.
 It then merges them and transforms them into one quality picture.

-When to turn HDR feature ON and OFF
+When to Turn HDR Feature ON and OFF

 Use HDR when you are clicking photos with a lot of sunlight.
 The sun impacts brightness levels and images end up looking unclear.
 The HDR feature can balance it.
-Other than this, use this feature when you have backlight to ensure the image doesn't look washed.
+Other than this, use this feature when you have a backlight to ensure the image doesn't look washed.
 The feature can also be used when you’re clicking a picture with different brightness levels from different objects (a bulb or sky etc.)